tamaskutiod/make-component-script/README.md

-# Scrip for creating a frontend component's files
+# Script for creating a frontend component's files

 This is a script to automatically create TypeScript frontend component, coupled with SCSS module file, Storybook story file and a test file and a type file.